 It’s Facial Seborrheic Dermatitis Season (aka dandruff)…

-That flaky skin on your eyebrows and around your nose, in the crease that runs down the edge of your lips to your chin is probably not dry skin.
-It’s probably seborrheic dermatitis.
-This means that 2 important things,
+That flaky skin on your eyebrows and around your nose, and in the crease that runs down the edge of your lips to your chin, is probably not dry skin.
+It’s probably facial seborrheic dermatitis.

 - Slathering on moisturizer won’t fix it, but …

-2. Using some simple over the counter medicated products can help you to control it.
+- Using some simple over-the-counter medicated products can help you control it.

 Did you know that facial seborrheic dermatitis (aka dandruff) is common?